jaketmp/matlab-quicklook/README.markdown

 +	lcdata.xml
 +	icudt40l.dat

-They can be located in the '{ _matlab .app bundle_ }/bin/maci64/' folder.
+They can be located in the `{matlab .app bundle}/bin/maci64/` folder.
 Put all the .dylibs into the 'dylibs/' folder in the project, and the header and data files into the projects root folder